Military Connected Students

 Purple Star Awards

 Since military children move as frequently as every 2-3 years, districts granted the Purple Star Award provide educational and social-emotional supports to these students and their families as they transition to new schools.
-Beginning in 2024, the Washington State Purple Star Award is issued every two years to districts meeting specific criteria.
-About the Purple Star School Designation Award (SHB 1346)
+Beginning in 2024, the Washington State Purple Star Award (SHB 1346) is issued every two years to districts meeting specific criteria.

-MCEC (Military Child Education Coalition) is the national advocate for the Purple Star Program supporting military-connected children relocating to new schools due to a parent’s change in duty station.
+MCEC (Military Child Education Coalition) is the national advocate for the Purple Star Program supporting military-connected children moving to new schools due to a parent’s change in duty station.

 For school districts to be designated the Purple Star Award, they must: